pluspingya/mystock/README.md

 ```
 npm run dev
 ```
-This will run both server and client applications concurrently.
-It also support auto-restart on code changes.
+This will run both server and client application concurrently.
+It also support auto-refresh on code changes.

 ## To build
 ```